 was sold again in 2011 and the current owners are doing it right and thriving.

 What began as a single vacation cabin called Trinity River Adventure Inn has grown to 4 river cabins in two Trinity locations, plus the Dunsmuir place, Alpine Fish & Ski Haus.
+It has also morphed into Trinity River Adventure Cabins.
 While kayaking was the first adventure offered by Steph and Heidi, it has been joined by rafting and SUPs, stand-up paddle boards.
 What is a gentle riffle kayaking is a whole new ballgame on a SUP and the couple and their dogs have taken to running the river on their boards.
 Quite a challenge for those with two natural legs, this endeavor is pure craziness for Steph.
 And yet he has flourished at it.

 Dunsmuir was set up as a vacation rental, but is also serves as Steph & Heidi's roost for skiing Mt.
 Shasta.
 For several years they enjoyed skiing and drinking a beer or two.
 Then Steph, a certified Level 2 Professional Ski Instructor of America ski instructor, got the idea to start teaching on the mountain and he roped Heidi in as well.